View on GitHub

 --proxyUrl <URL> The URL of the HTTP proxy

 --proxyUser <NAME> The user for the HTTP proxy.
-If an user is needed.
+If a user is needed

 --proxyPass <PASSWORD> The password for the HTTP proxy user.
-If an user is needed.
+If a user is needed

---replace Tells if previous signatures should be replaced.
+--replace Tells if the previous signatures should be replaced

 -e,--encoding <ENCODING> The encoding of the script to be signed (UTF-8 by default,